Set 2: Command of Evidence

 • "mistake to theorize before one has data"

-Why others are wrong: A (He prioritizes 'data' and 'facts', not intuition.), B (He explicitly warns *against* this.), D (He warns against 'twisting facts' to suit theories.).
+Why others are wrong: A (He prioritizes 'data' and 'facts', not intuition.), B (He explicitly warns *against* this.), C (This option is incorrect.).